Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 where $\omega^k_{\rm LS_j}$ stands for the cross-correlation of the $k$-th jack-knife re-sample and $\omega_{\rm LS_j}$ is the cross-correlation of the full sample.
 The $N_{\rm JK}= 120$ jack-knife regions are defined by a $k$-means algorithm \citep{macqueen1967some} using Python's machine learning library {\scshape scikit-learn}\footnote{scikit-learn.org} \citep{scikit-learn}.
-In order to get $N_{\rm JK}$ regions with equal area, the algorithm is trained on a uniform random sample following the footprint of the data demanding $N_{\rm JK}$ centers.
-The regions used on the re-sampling are composed by the Voronoi tessellation defined by these centers.
-These matrices trace the angular covariance as well as that between the correlation functions within each band.
+In order to get $N_{\rm JK}$ regions with equal area, the algorithm is trained on a uniform random sample following the footprint of the data demanding $N_{\rm JK}$ centres.
+The regions used on the re-sampling are composed by the Voronoi tessellation defined by these centres.
+These matrices trace the angular covariance as well as the covariances between functions within each band.
 No covariance between bands is considered, since each band is treated independently on this work.
+The reduced covariance matrix of the {\itshape i}-band is displayed at \autoref{fig:cov_matrix}.
+The behavior is similar for the other bands.

-Measured two-point angular cross-correlation functions and standard weak lensing theoretical predictions can be found at \autoref{fig:resultSV}.
-Measured correlation functions are found to be non-zero, compatible with the weak lensing theory and its amplitude evolves with the magnitude cut.
-Nevertheless, no function with zero or negative amplitude is found.
-This is due to the magnitude cuts imposed to guarantee uniform depth that, for this data, defines only samples with positive values of the number count slope.
+Measured two-point angular cross-correlation functions and $\Lambda$CDM weak lensing theoretical predictions can be found in \autoref{fig:resultSV}.
+Measured correlation functions are found to be non-zero, compatible with $\Lambda$CDM and its amplitude evolves with the magnitude cut.
+The magnitude cuts imposed to guarantee uniform depth make that, for this data, no negative amplitudes are expected.